Skip to main content

 Understand key financial statements, EBITDA and practice transition options.

-Then, Dan Wicker, CPA and Managing Partner at Cain Watters & Associates will do a deep dive on the key tools and practices for successfully managing the finances of your orthodontic practice.
+Then, Dan Wicker, CPA and Managing Partner at Cain Watters & Associates, will do a deep dive on the key tools and practices for successfully managing your practice’s finances.
 Then Dan Wicker and Chris Bentson will explore practice transition options.

 Learning Objectives and Topics: